hclim0213/HQNN-Amine/README.md

 How to Cite
 ----------
-Hyein Cho, Jeonghoon Kim, and Hocheol Lim.
-"Hybrid Quantum Neural Networks with Variational Quantum Regressor for Enhancing QSPR Modeling of CO2-Capturing Amine"
+Hyein Cho, Jeonghoon Kim, Kyoung Tai No, and Hocheol Lim.
+(2025).
+Hybrid quantum neural networks with variational quantum regressor for enhancing QSPR modeling of CO2-capturing amine.
+EPJ Quantum Technology, 12(1), 1-18.